fstark/mediaviewer/README.md

 A web-based media gallery for viewing images and videos.
 This Python program recursively scans a directory for media files and creates a simple HTTP server to display them in a web interface.

+Note: Claude wrote most of this by itself.
+The quality is as sloppy as expected for AI generated code.

 ## Features

 - **Recursive Directory Scanning**: Automatically finds all media files in subdirectories